kaiogoncarvalho/pastry_shop/readme.md

 ## Usage
 **IMPORTANT!
 All request with method POST need Content-Type: application/json in header**

+**In directory root exists a collection of Postman with all endpoints**

 Access this URL for API of endpoints ((this URL is only if you use Docker to install project):